-- Report the incident to Harvard’s Title IX Officer, or to your School or Unit’s Title IX Coordinator.
-The Title IX Officer and the Title IX Coordinators are responsible for coordinating Harvard’s compliance with Title IX and can inform you about the University’s policy against sexual and gender-based harassment (which includes sexual assault, domestic violence, dating violence and stalking) and the procedures to file a formal complaint, and resources and options available both within the Harvard University community and beyond.
+Seek information and access resources by contacting your School or Unit’s Title IX Coordinator or the University Title IX Office.
+The University Title IX Office is responsible for coordinating Harvard’s compliance with Title IX and can inform you about the University’s Policy against sexual and gender-based harassment (which includes sexual assault, domestic violence, dating violence and stalking), the procedures to file a formal complaint, and resources and options available both within the Harvard University community and beyond.
 Title IX Coordinators within your School or Unit are available to explain and implement interim measures (individualized supports that help individuals access their work or studies).
-The University Title IX Officer can be reached at 617-495-4134 and is located at 44R Brattle Street 2nd Floor, Cambridge.
-To find your local School or Unit Title IX Coordinator, please visit: http://odr.harvard.edu/title-ix-coordinators.
+The University Title IX Office can be reached at 617-496-0200 and is located at 44R Brattle Street 2nd Floor, Cambridge.
+To find your local School or Unit Title IX Coordinator, please visit: titleix.harvard.edu/coordinators.

 HUPD Response to a Reported Incident of Sexual Assault, Dating Violence, Domestic Violence, or Stalking

 You can expect the following to occur when you report an incident to the HUPD:

 The HUPD’s Sensitive Crime Unit, which includes detectives from the Criminal Investigation Division and selected patrol officers, will be assigned to the case.
 All members of the Unit have been trained in the investigation of sexual offenses and other sensitive crimes and the impact of the crime on the victim.